chrisminnick/ai-coding-activity/README.md

 1. As a team, decide on a way to publish your trivia game.
 For example, you might publish it as a web page, a mobile app, or a voice app.
 Use ChatGPT or Copilot to generate ideas for ways to publish your game.
    - Suggested prompt: `Publish this trivia game.`
+   - Notice that the generative AI tool will likely not be able to publish the game.
+Can you figure out how to prompt the tool to simulate publishing the game?
+Or, were the responses from the generative AI tool helpful in figuring out how to publish the game?
 2. Publish your trivia game.

 Wrap-up discussion questions: